 Ingredients

-Butter: the recipe calls for unsalted butter.
+- Butter: The recipe calls for unsalted butter.

-Eggs: use an egg separator to separate egg whites and egg yolks while eggs are chilled.
+- Eggs: Use an egg separator to separate egg whites and egg yolks while eggs are chilled.
 Place the whites and yolks aside to get to room temperature.
 It is essential to use eggs, especially egg yolks, at room temperature to prevent chocolate from seizing.

-Icing sugar: make it at home using a coffee grinder or use store-bought powdered sugar.
+- Icing sugar: Make it at home using a coffee grinder or use store-bought powdered sugar.

 You might argue that a classic French chocolate mousse is made of chocolate and eggs without adding cream, and you would be correct.

-How to make French dark chocolate mousse
+How to make French chocolate mousse (Mousse au Chocolat)

 Separate egg whites from egg yolks.
-In a chilled bowl, whip cold whipping cream with icing sugar until soft peaks (photo 1).
+In a chilled large bowl, whip cold whipping cream with icing sugar until soft peaks (photo 1).

-Once the chocolate is almost melted (with small lumps left), mix with a rubber spatula, pour into another bowl, and continue to stir while cooling (photo 3).
+Once the chocolate is almost melted (with small lumps left), mix with a large rubber spatula, pour into another bowl, and continue to stir while cooling (photo 3).

 Add egg yolks one by one to the melted chocolate while mixing (photo 4).